Tarampa State School: History

 In 1930, 50th jubilee celebrations took place at the school.
 Approximately 1,000 people, 14 of whom were first day pupils, attended the day. £130 was raised for school improvements.
 A Jubilee Ball in the evening concluded the celebrations, "which proved to be the most successful social event in the history of Tarampa".

 In 1934 a new teacher's residence was constructed in the southeast corner of Tarampa State School and the old residence (the original provisional school building) was sold and removed the following year.
 The new residence was constructed to a standard Department of Public Works design (Type D/R3) containing three bedrooms, a living room, kitchen with stove alcove, bathroom and a wrap-around verandah.
-The new residence was described as "…a well-built, modern house, replete with all conveniences, and not over-decorated.
+The new residence was described as "...a well-built, modern house, replete with all conveniences, and not over-decorated.
 The work is a credit to the builders and a big improvement to the surroundings".

 From the outset, teacher's residences were built to a standard regulated by the Board of General Education rather than a specific design, so the form varied with each commissioned architect.
 Initially, residences were most often attached as annexes to the classroom building, but from the 1880s were built as detached residences.
 These residences were similar to the vernacular Queensland house with few, if any, education-specific requirements or features.

 Residences designed by the Department of Public Works' architects were typically of a higher-quality in design, materials and construction than most similarly scaled private residences.
 The detached teacher's residence was located within the school grounds at a distance from the teaching buildings, usually with a separate, fenced yard with gardens and trees.
 The designs ranged from one to four bedrooms and evolved simultaneously with the teaching buildings to keep up with modern needs and styles.

 The school celebrated the 75th jubilee of its official opening on 2 April 1955, with approximately 1300 people in attendance.
 A photograph taken on the day shows the Ferguson teaching building with an open front verandah, balustrade with horizontal rails and paling fence.
-The visitors' book was signed under the Leopard tree (Caesalpinia ferrea) believed to have been planted c.
+The visitors' book was signed under the leopard tree (Flindersia maculosa) believed to have been planted c.
 1894 by then Head Teacher, Edward Doran, and "Johnny Tarampa, King of the Trampah tribe" who died c.
 1901.
-Other mature trees grow on the site, such as Jacaranda (Jacaranda mimosifolia), Eucalyptus spp, and a large Fig Tree (Ficus sp) in the garden of the teacher's residence.
+Other mature trees grow on the site, such as jacaranda (Jacaranda mimosifolia), Eucalyptus spp., and a large fig tree (Ficus sp.) in the garden of the teacher's residence.